influxdata/influxdb/CONTRIBUTING.md

   |> sum()'
 ```

-If you don't provide clear test cases like the examples above,
-then investigating your issue will be very difficult for us.
+If you don't provide clear test cases like the examples above, then investigating your issue will be very difficult for us.
-If you have trouble including data in the report, please zip up your data directory and include a link to it in your bug report.
+If you have trouble including data in your report, please zip up your data directory and include a link to it in your bug report.

 Note that issues are _not the place to file general support requests_ such as "How do I use `collectd` with InfluxDB?"
-Please submit requests for help to the [InfluxData Community](https://community.influxdata.com/) - don't file them as issues.
+Please submit requests for help to the [InfluxData Community](https://community.influxdata.com/) - don't report them as issues in the repo.

 ## How to request a feature

 We encourage you to submit feature requests as they help us prioritize our work.

-In your request, please include the following:
+In your feature request, please include the following:
 - Clear requirements and goals.
 - What you would like to see added to InfluxDB.
 - Examples.
 - Why the feature is important to you.

-If you find your feature request already exists in a Github issue,
+If you find your request already exists in a Github issue,
 please indicate your support for the existing issue by using the "thumbs up" reaction.

 ## Submitting a pull request